What is Fatty Liver?

 Summary

 Fatty liver refers to an accumulation of fats in the liver.
-In the early stages, people could experience no symptoms or abdominal discomfort.
-In later stages, fluid build-up and yellowing of skin are signs of fatty liver.
+In the early stages, people might experience no symptoms or abdominal discomfort.
+However, in later stages, symptoms such as fluid build-up and yellowing of skin could present themselves as signs of fatty liver.
 To diagnose fatty liver, blood tests, imaging tests, and a liver biopsy could be conducted.
-Lifestyle and diet modifications are key in treating fatty liver like alcohol consumption, obesity, and diabetes are significant risk factors for the disease.
-Fatty liver should be treated promptly to prevent complications like liver fibrosis and liver cirrhosis.

 References

-- “Alcohol-related liver disease.”
+- 1. “Alcohol-related liver disease.”
 Drinkaware, https://www.drinkaware.co.uk/facts/health-effects-of-alcohol/alcohol-related-diseases/alcohol-related-liver-disease.
 Accessed 19 May 2022.

-- “Fatty Liver Disease: Risk Factors, Symptoms, Types & Prevention.”
+- 2. “Fatty Liver Disease: Risk Factors, Symptoms, Types & Prevention.”
 Cleveland Clinic, 31 July 2020, https://my.clevelandclinic.org/health/diseases/15831-fatty-liver-disease.
 Accessed 19 May 2022.

-- Fowler, Paige.
+- 3. Fowler, Paige.
 “Fatty Liver Disease: Nonalcoholic & Alcoholic Steatohepatitis (NAFLD/AFLD).”
-WebMD, 4 November 2021, https://www.webmd.com/hepatitis/fatty-liver-disease.
+WebMD, 4 November 2021, 4 https://www.webmd.com/hepatitis/fatty-liver-disease.
 Accessed 19 May 2022.

-- Tommolino, Emily, and BS Anand.
+- 4. Tommolino, Emily, and BS Anand.
 “Fatty Liver: Overview, Etiology, Epidemiology.”
 Medscape Reference, 12 April 2018, https://emedicine.medscape.com/article/175472-overview.
 Accessed 19 May 2022.